Coming to almost every customer.

 Watts Bar Utility District (WBUD) is changing water meters out with new cellular technology over the next few years.
 The process started this year (2023) around May.
 All new water taps and any water meter changes are going to this new technology.
 It is possible that about 5 to 10 percent of the meters will have to stay drive-by until cell coverage gets better in those areas.

-Currently there are about 1,100 cellular units deployed over the service area and WBUD is getting good results with communication of devices.
-WBUD plans to change out approximately 3,000 meters over the next 12 to 18 months as the units become available due to supply chain issues.
-Once these units are changed out, WBUD plans to do the remaining 4,000 meters after the initial replacement of the 4,000 meters.
-The goal is to have all or most all water meters on cellular technology by 2027.
+Currently there are about 3,500 cellular units deployed over the service area and WBUD is getting good results with communication of devices.
+WBUD plans to change out approximately 1,500 meters over the next 6 to 9 months.
+Once these units are changed out, WBUD plans to do the remaining 3,000 meters in 2027.
+The goal is to have all or most all water meters on cellular technology by the end of 2027 or earlier 2028.

 The cellular water meters will communicate every 6 hours, it is possible that it will miss reads as cell towers could be offline for any number of reasons.